 Like any project, the research phase is first and foremost.
 Understanding what has been done and finding reference material helped guide my vision.
 I came across a number of lettering books via Lettering Library and found examples of lettering that were along the lines of what I was aiming to create.

 With some initial research completed, I had the general structure in the back of my head.
 Gatefold was drawn as part of a TypeCooker within James Edmondson’s workshop when it was insanely cold in NYC — I’ll never forget how cold it was that day walking to the Cooper Union.
-Moving on, I knew the brush-like terminals were an aspect I liked most about the examples I selected.
+Moving on, I knew the brush-like terminals were the aspect I liked most about the examples I selected.
 I wanted to throw a brush-terminal on everything possible!
 The sketch was far from perfect but still allowed me to grasp weight distribution and how things might look when expanded upon.

 Endless Vector Nudging

 As many designers know, vectoring can be a very tedious time-consuming thing.
 When I first entered the Cooper program, I was very familiar with proper vectoring techniques.
 For some reason, I couldn’t wrap my head around vectoring things within a system.
 As you can see in the gif process below, it was a struggle at first.
 Things were pretty blobby, then sharp, and it slowly gained its voice and overall character with a bit more exploration.
-Each class, Christian and Berton taught me something new — my understanding of typeface design grew exponentially.
+In each class, Christian and Berton taught me something new — my understanding of typeface design grew exponentially.

 Experimenting with a variety of characteristics allows you to easily see what’s working and what might be best for the family.
 Maybe that is longer serifs, deeper joins, angled terminals, enclosed counters, etc. each iteration provided something new.

 The voice was developed and it became time to build it out a bit further.
-Uppercase, lowercase, numerals, punctuation and beyond.
+Uppercase, lowercase, numerals, punctuation, and beyond.
 It was much easier to understand the structure of each new glyph as the overall characteristics of the typeface became defined.

 Expanding the Gatefold Family

 Gatefold Demibold was nearing a good place to then start the development of various other weights and styles.
 Additional weights made sense to expand upon, but what else could this family need, I thought.
-Well of course, italic forms seemed like a no-brainer.
+Well, of course, italic forms seemed like a no-brainer.
 I love how the italics turned out even though it was an incredible struggle at first.
 The text-weight on the other hand seemed like a hit or miss, so of course, I had to explore it further.

 I felt as if I was starting over when I began drawing these italic forms.
-Everything I drew within my roman style was useful to some regard but every glyph had to be redrawn or corrected (more so with the lowercase forms of course).
+Everything I drew within my roman style was useful in some regard but every glyph had to be redrawn or corrected (more so with the lowercase forms of course).
 A simple slant of every glyph isn’t enough.
 The weighting gets thrown off and doesn’t appear like a true italic as many probably notice.
 The skewing of every glyph in a font family is where the term oblique comes into play.
 AKA oblique forms are fake italics.
 We don’t want fake italics here, homie.

-Settling on a 10° angle felt like a good middle ground.
+Settling on a 10° angle felt like good middle ground.
 It aided readability, felt spacious, and a bit more modern compared to some of the steeper historical calligraphic forms.
 Additionally, you can probably see how I explored various terminals.
 Those endings really dictate the personality of the family and I wanted to get them just right.
 Too long and they appear too script-y, too short/angled and they felt out of place.

 The italics were much more difficult to draw (and space for that matter).
 I will admit, I was pretty nervous to even begin the drawing process.